Raiden1411/zabi/.github/CONTRIBUTING.md

 ### Installing Foundry

-Zabi uses [Foundry](https://book.getfoundry.sh/) for some testing (`zig build rpc_test` and `zig build wallet_test`).
-We run a local [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil) instance against a forked Ethereum node, where we can also use tools like [Forge](https://book.getfoundry.sh/forge/) to deploy test contracts to it.
+Zabi uses [Foundry](https://book.getfoundry.sh/) for testing.
+We run 3 local [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil) instance against a forked Ethereum node, where we can also use tools like [Forge](https://book.getfoundry.sh/forge/) to deploy test contracts to it.

 Install Foundry using the following command: